 About

-Dr. Kari A. B. Chew (she/her) is a Chickasaw citizen and Chikashshanompa’ (Chickasaw language) learner based in the Chickasaw Nation.
-As a scholar-educator, Dr. Chew’s work contributes to intergenerational Indigenous language revitalization and reclamation.
-Engaging decolonizing methodologies, she researches pedagogies for Indigenous language learning and teaching, technology to support Indigenous languages, and Indigenous language-in-education policy.
-She works closely with the Chickasaw Nation on language education projects, including Chickasaw Rosetta Stone and curricula for high school world language courses.
-She earned a doctorate in Indigenous Language Education and Linguistics from the University of Arizona and was a postdoctoral fellow with NEȾOLṈEW̱ “one mind, one people” at the University of Victoria.
+Dr. Kari A. B. Chew (she/her), a Chickasaw Nation citizen, has over fifteen years of experience supporting intergenerational Indigenous language reclamation and education.
+Her focus is on pedagogies for Indigenous language learning and teaching, technology to support Indigenous languages, and Indigenous language-in-education policy.
+As an independent researcher and consultant, Dr. Chew works with the Chickasaw Nation on language education projects, including Chickasaw Rosetta Stone and school curricula, among other projects.
+She earned her doctorate from the University of Arizona and previously was a fellow with NEȾOLṈEW̱ “one mind, one people” at the University of Victoria and professor at the University of Oklahoma.
+Through her career, Dr. Chew has built an internationally recognized research program, leading fifteen funded research studies engaging decolonizing and Indigenous methodologies.
+Her research insights are shared in 20+ peer-reviewed publications, 40+ conference presentations, and other media.

 Education

-Ph.D., Teaching, Learning & Sociocultural Studies with Linguistics minor, University of Arizona
+Ph.D., Teaching, Learning & Sociocultural Studies with Linguistics, University of Arizona

 M.A., American Indian Studies, University of California, Los Angeles